ahungryhipster/ahungryhipster.github.io/_posts/2013-11-20-back-to-cuba.md

 ![BacktoCubaDrink.jpg](/images/BacktoCubaDrink.jpg)

 They're incredibly milky and creamy and I've just never had anything similar to it.
 I always get mango or passionfruit; either is excellent.
-If you only get one of the things I recommend, please get a fruit milkshake.
+If you only get one of the things I recommend, please just get a fruit milkshake.

 ##FOOD

+I'm a fan of the steak dishes here.
+I usually order the Bisteck Palomilla which is just Palomilla Steak, a thinly sliced steak cooked with lime juice, garlic, and onions or the Churrasco which is skirt steak with Chimichurri sauce.
+If you've read my post about Lockeland Table, then you know that John and I are big fans of Chimichurri sauce.
+It's a sauce used with grilled meat that contains parsley, garlic, vinegar, and chili pepper flakes.
+The Churrasco is pictured below